TheOlajide/The-Analytics-Hackaton-2025/readme.md

 ## Key Insights Discovered

-Below are sample insights uncovered in this analysis (actual figures may vary depending on filters and time ranges):
+Below are some insights uncovered in this analysis (actual figures may vary depending on filters and time ranges):

-- Revenue is dominated by a small set of product categories, especially Bikes, which contribute over ~56% of total orders.
+- Revenue is dominated by a small set of product categories, especially Bikes, which also contribute over ~56% of total orders.

-- The U.S. territory is the strongest performer, with the highest order volume and returning customer segment.
+- The U.S. territory is the strongest performer, with the highest order volume and revenue.

 - Top ten customers contribute less significantly in percentage to total revenue, revealing potential for more customer acquisition.